bem-site/bem-method/faq/faq.en.md

 -   [Mixes](../method/key-concepts/key-concepts.en.md#mix) can't be used.
 -   Not all blocks can be represented by custom tags.
 For example, all links require an `<a>` tag, and all fields require `<input>`.

-Why can't I use a CSS Reset?
+Why cannot I use a CSS Reset?
 ----------------------------

 Blocks are independent components.
 They must not be affected by page-wide CSS rules.
 Otherwise their independence is compromised and their reuse becomes problematic.